Jobians/Bota/libs/webhooklib.md

 ```

 Webhooks can be with GET and POST methods only.
-All passed data contains on content variable
+All passed data contains on `$data` variable